Steven Flynn/Action Plus/Icon Sportswire

 Author: Anthony Vlahovic

-The fourth and final major of each PGA Tour season is the Open Championship or British Open.
-On July 17, 2025, all of the premier golfers in the world will tee off at Royal Portrush in Northern Ireland.
-The last time the Open Championship was played at this course was in 2019, so there is a solid group of players who have competed at this course before, including Shane Lowry, who won the event back in 2019.
+The fourth and final major of each PGA Tour season is the Open Championship, also known as the British Open.
+On July 16, 2026, all of the premier golfers in the world will tee off at Royal Birkdale in England.
+The last time the Open Championship was played at this course was in 2017, so there is a solid group of players who have competed at this course before, including Jordan Spieth, who took home the championship that year.

 That said, the Open Championship and its elements can hinder the games of many elite players, so even with experience on the course, a lot can happen.
-We'll break down the betting odds to win the 2025 British Open across the top betting apps for golf.
+However, those elements did not seem to bother Scottie Scheffler at all in the most recent edition of the British Open, as he took home the crown for the first time.
+Following his dominant performance, Scheffler has opened as the favorite to repeat in 2026, and we'll break down the best price to bet on him and all the other top golfers across the top sportsbooks.

 Player | Opening odds | Current best odds |